top of page

 dışarı çıkmak

-to go out (lit. to exit out)
+to go out (lit., to exit [out])

 içeri girmek

-to come in (lit. to enter in)
+to come in (lit., to enter [in])

 If, however, we add one more adverbial to the verb phrases above, the adverbials dışarı (out) and içeri (in) become redundant: